By Brianna Valleskey

 When someone asks what you do, try to not rely on quoting a grocery list of responsibilities, abilities, and task-tivities.
 That's just more telling; more feature led-selling.

 “People don’t buy the thing.
 They buy what the thing will do for them,” Kindra writes.
 “That story is a value story.”

 Your skills, your expertise, your experience: these are “things.”
 Can you describe what you do without simple listing responsibilities?
 Can you incorporate real world examples and create a case study of yourself?

-One month into the COVID-19 pandemic, my company estimated that a few million of dollars in sales opportunities was stuck in our pipeline.
-Our would-be buyers froze their budgets.
+One month into the COVID-19 pandemic, my company estimated that a notable number of sales opportunities were stuck in our pipeline.
+Our would-be buyers had frozen their budgets.
 They (understandably) were afraid.
 So we searched for stories that would make them brave.

 When we interviewed these buyers, they told us that only solutions demonstrating agility throughout the crisis and ROI could give them the confidence to invest.
 Our sales reps reported similar findings.
 So we went to work.

 We asked our customers to share how they’d pivoted using our solution, in whatever format they wanted: a case study, best practices blog post, testimonial, webinar spotlight, product review, and so on.
 We documented how we, ourselves, were using or planning to use the solution.
 Metrics and ROI measurements were injected as often as possible, but the main goal was to set the market narrative of how to keep business moving despite the uncertainty.